Cha Chung-hwa

 Cha Chung-hwa (born on 28 April 1980) is a South Korean character actress active in theater, film, and television.
 She was nominated for a Baeksang Arts Award for her role as court lady Choi in the tvN historical drama Mr. Queen (2020–21).
 She is also known for her roles in the television series Crash Landing on You (2019), Hometown Cha-Cha-Cha (2021), and Dr. Park's Clinic (2022), as well as films such as As One (2012), Train to Busan (2016), and Pawn (2020).

 After graduating from the Department of Theatre at Sangmyung University, Cha debuted onstage in 2005.
 She developed her acting skills through appearances in popular Daehak-ro productions like Lunatic, Sheer Madness, and Suspicious Heungsinso.
 She continued to work in various roles, including supporting and multiple roles, in plays such as Late Night Restaurant, Midnight Serenade, and Heavy Metal Girls.

 Early years and education

-Born and raised in Gwangmyeong, Gyeonggi Province, Cha Chung-hwa was a model student during her school days.
-She served as class president throughout elementary, middle, and high school, and attended the top high school in Gwangmyeong.
-Cha initially dreamed of becoming president, however her aspirations changed over time.
-In high school, Cha interested in TV, movies, and music.
-She became a fan of singer Park Jin-young and aspired to become an "all-around entertainer."
-Despite her parents' preference for her to pursue accounting for a stable career, Cha remained determined to pursue her dream and applied to the Department of Theatre at Sangmyung University.
+Born and raised in Gwangmyeong, Gyeonggi Province, was a model student throughout her primary and secondary education.
+She served as class president during her elementary, middle, and high school years, and attended a top-ranked high school in Gwangmyeong.

+While she initially aspired to enter politics and become president, her interests shifted during high school toward television, film, and music.
+Inspired by singer Park Jin-young, Cha developed a future goal to become an "all-around entertainer."
+Although her parents encouraged her to study accounting to ensure a stable career, she remained committed to the performing arts.
+She subsequently applied to and enrolled in the Department of Theatre at Sangmyung University.